Cogent Raises $42M Series A - Read more here

 Claude Code Security is explicitly designed this way: it scans codebases, validates findings to reduce false positives, and suggests targeted patches for human review—in a limited research preview within Claude Code.

-This is a big deal.
 Application Security is roughly a $20B market — meaningful, but still only a small fraction (~5%) of total global cybersecurity spend.
 Even if frontier AI dramatically compresses static code analysis, it doesn’t “replace cybersecurity.”
 It compresses one category within it.

 But detection cost compression is not the same as remediation cost compression.
-And that distinction is where the real shift is happening.

 The part that doesn’t end at the Pull Request: the execution gap

-And once code leaves the PR and enters deployment, the problem only gets harder.
+Once code leaves the PR and enters deployment, the problem only gets harder.

 Most security programs don’t fail because they can’t find issues.
 They fail because they can’t close the loop across: